WyattAlexander-001/Wyatt_Portfolio/README.md

 ## [Results](https://public.tableau.com/app/profile/wyatt1368/viz/COVIDDeathAnalysisGlobalNumbersDashboard/Dashboard1)

-Used [SQL](https://github.com/WyattAlexander-001/Covid_Analysis__Visual_Portfolio_Project_SQL/blob/main/COVID_19_Portfolio_Project_7-17-2021/Covid-SQL.sql) to first analyze the global numbers of people infected and death percentage from COVID-19.
+Used [SQL Queries](https://github.com/WyattAlexander-001/Covid_Analysis__Visual_Portfolio_Project_SQL/blob/main/COVID_19_Portfolio_Project_7-17-2021/Covid-SQL.sql) to first analyze the global numbers of people infected and death percentage from COVID-19.

 As of 7/17/2021 over 4 million people died of COVID-19 out of the over 189 million people reported as infected.
 The death percentage is 2.15%, which means that on a global scale, for every 100 people infected with COVID-19, 2 people die.